-Forever chemicals have been linked to a range of chronic human health concerns including thyroid disease, liver damage, kidney and testicular cancer, increased thyroid levels, reduced response to vaccines, impacts on the immune system, and low birth weights [3, 7, 9].
+Forever chemicals have been linked to a range of chronic human health concerns (see Figure 1) [3, 7, 9].
 PFASs have been linked to freshwater fish and sea fish, molluscs, crustaceans, shellfish, meat, eggs (with feed suggested as the source), drinking water, vegetables, milk, baby food and human breast milk [10].
 A recent study found PFASs in mothers' first milk, follow-on milk and baby food [1, 11].